 However, our feathered pest control squad can’t work if your garden doesn’t provide the habitat they need.

 Take a look at your garden from a bird’s point of view.
 Here are five tips:

-- In addition to a ready supply of food and clean water, birds need places to hide and nest.
-Pines and densely needled conifers block the wind, supply cover in bad weather, and offer protection from predators.
+In addition to a ready supply of food and clean water, birds need places to hide and nest.
+Pine trees and densely needled conifers block the wind, supply cover in bad weather, and offer protection from predators.
 They become ideal nesting places in the spring.

-- In terms of bird-friendly trees: Natives like oak, cedar, birch, maple, choke cherry, and serviceberry provide insects, seeds, and fruit along with shelter and nest sites.
+Consider bird-friendly trees.
+Natives like oak, cedar, birch, maple, choke cherry, and serviceberry provide insects, seeds, and fruit along with shelter and nest sites.
 Berry-producing plants are essential food sources for many birds.
-Red fruits seem to be a favourite.
+Red fruits seem to be a favorite.
 Plantings of ornamental crabapples and cherries, mulberry, holly, and mountain ash will draw flocks of birds to their flowers and berries.
 Just make sure you net your raspberries, or they may be taken too!

-- There are many perennial and annual flowers that are ideal for birdscaping.
+There are many perennial flowers that are ideal for birdscaping.
 The way a plant presents its seeds is a good indicator of how easy it will be for birds to swoop in for a quick snack.
-Plants that have open-faced flowers or bloom on an upright stalk have seeds that are readliy accessible.
+Plants that have open-faced flowers or bloom on an upright stalk have seeds that are readily accessible.

 You may have to delay pruning in the spring if a family of robins decides to nest in your forsythia.

 Instead of diligently deadheading every fading flower, allow seed heads to stand for the birds to eat.
 Let your yard grow a little wild to provide areas of shelter.
 Wait until late winter to clear away dead flowerheads and stems, or to prune berrying shrubs.
 This will ensure that birds have a variety of natural food sources to turn to.
 There’s simply no good reason to cut many perennials down before late winter.